TOAST-DOCS/Storage-Object-Storage/en/Overview.md

 ## Storage > Object Storage > Overview

-Object Storage refers to an online storage which can save large-capacity data.
+Object Storage is an online storage service that can store large-capacity data.

 ## Features

 ### Scalable

-Volume scale-up is almost limitless.
-Data can be saved whenever and as much as a user wants, without considering storage volume.
+Capacity can be expanded almost infinitely.
+Users can store as much data as they want when they need it, without worrying about storage capacity.

 ### Control Accessibility

-Access authority can be differently set for each container.
-Only allowed users can access a private container, whereas a public container can be accessed by anyone to internal objects, via public URL.
+Access permissions can be set per container.
+Containers set to private can only be accessed by authorized users.
+When a container is set to public, anyone can access the objects inside the container using a public URL.

-### Ensure Data Security
+### Ensure Data Reliability

-A total of three copies are created for each object to safely save data.
-Access to data is unavailable during copies are created, since integrity of copied data cannot be ensured.
-Hence, sending a request of GET right after data saving may result in failure response.
-If at least two copies are same, saving is completed as copying is considered to be successful, and access to data is allowed.
+To store data safely, a total of 3 copies of each object are created.
+While creating the copies, the integrity of the replicated data cannot be guaranteed and therefore the data is inaccessible.
+So, if you send a GET request immediately after storing data, you might get a failure response.
+If at least two copies are identical, the replication is considered successful, and the storing is completed and the data becomes accessible.

-### Provide Convenient Web Console
+### Provide a Convenient Web Console

-For user's convenience, web console is provided to manage data in the hierarchical directory structure.
-When an application approaches data, RESTful API is available as an object ID, while user can use the web console with familiar directory structure to approach data.
-You may use folders to manage objects under groups.
+For user convenience, a web console is provided to manage data in a hierarchical directory structure.
+When an application accesses data, the RESTful API can be used with the object ID.
+When a user directly accesses data, they can use a web console with a familiar directory structure.
+You can manage objects by grouping them using folders.

-### Provide RESTful APIs
+### Provide RESTful API

 HTTP(s)-based REST API is provided to control containers and objects.
-With APIs, object storage becomes available on user's applications.
+The API allows you to use object storage in your applications.

 ## Glossary
 #### Object
-Data to be saved, as a basic management unit of object storage: generally refers to a file.
+The basic management unit of object storage, which refers to the data to be stored.
+Generally a file is used as an object.
 #### Folder
-A virtual unit that binds many objects: helps to manage objects in hierarchy, similar to folder of Windows or directory of Linux.
+A virtual unit that binds multiple objects.
+It helps to manage objects hierarchically, similar to folders in Windows or directories in Linux.
 #### Container
-Folder in the highest order, which serves as the basic unit for access authority setting.
+Refers to the top-level folder.
+Basically, a container becomes the unit of access permission setting.
 All objects must exist in a container.
 #### Storage Account
-Refers to user's account for object storage.
-NHN Cloud Object Storage is classified by the account unit.
+A user account for object storage.
+NHN Cloud Object Storage is isolated on a per-account basis.
 #### API Endpoint
-Refers to HTTP URL which is provided to access object storage via REST API.
-When requested with the URL, access is allowed to object storage.
+HTTP URL provided to access object storage with REST API.
+You can access object storage by making a request with the URL.